mrmichaelgallen/Project/readme.md

 #### SQL
 * Build a database for tracking students daily reports and the types of answers
 * Build a flashcard app for testing definitions
+* Build database for past accomplishments, completed goals and future goals.

 #### Environment
 * App to register amount of electricty used for cooling home (Both A/C and fan)